An In-Depth Look at TOI-3884b: a Super-Neptune Transiting a M4 Dwarf with Persistent Star Spot Crossings: Starspot Analysis

 \subsection{Model of Tilted Star System with Non-Zero Obliquity}

 Tilting the star such that the spot does not rotate in and out of view would minimize the out-of-transit variability \citep{jackson_spotmodulation_2012}.
 In this scenario, TOI-3884's large spot must be located on or near the pole of the star with the star's spin axis inclined ($i_s$) such that the pole of the star is pointed towards the observer.
 In order for the spot feature to occur at the same phase in the first half of the transit, the spin axis of the star and the planet's orbital axis must be misaligned (i.e. $\lambda$ $\neq 0$) .
 Because \texttt{STSP} assumes the planet's position and the star's tilt are well known, it is not designed to derive the optimal stellar inclination and $\lambda$.
 However, the fixed phase of the spot feature allows us to constrain the tilt of the star's spin axis and $\lambda$.
 For example, if the pole of the star is pointed exactly towards the observer (stellar inclination of $0^{\circ}$), the bump would occur in exactly the middle of the transit regardless of $\lambda$.
 Conversely, a tilt that is too close to the plane of the sky (i.e. inclination $> 60^{\circ}$) produce spot crossings during ingress of the transit.
 Thus, we first performed a comprehensive search of every stellar inclination value from $60^{\circ}$ down to exactly pole on in increments of $5^{\circ}$.
+For our search, we fixed the rotation period to be exactly equal to the orbital period, and we assumed one spot with a radius of 30\% the radius of the star was directly on the Southern pole of the star.
 From our search, we found that the only possible if $i_s$ was $25^{\circ} \pm 5^{\circ}$.
 After determining the best stellar inclination for the star, we then performed a series of simulations which varied $\lambda$ from $0^{\circ}$ to $180^{\circ}$ in increments of $10^{\circ}$.
 From our search, we determined that $\lambda = 75^{\circ} \pm 10^{\circ}$ provided the best fit to the APO SDSS i$^\prime$ light curve.
 It is important to note the provided uncertainties were derived from an exploration of the possible stellar inclinations that fit the data, and then, the uncertainties for $\lambda$ assume the stellar inclination is constant.
 Since these parameters are actually entwined, a more formal determination of the error bars is left to future work.